metabrainz/musicbrainz-android/README.markdown

 ### MusicBrainz for Android

-This is the main repository for the [MusicBrainz](http://www.musicbrainz.org) Android app.
+This is the primary repository for the [MusicBrainz](http://www.musicbrainz.org) Android app.
 This project started as a Google Summer of Code project in 2010.
-You might also be interested in the [official product page](http://musicbrainz.org/doc/MusicBrainz_for_Android).
+You might also be interested in the [official product page](http://musicbrainz.org/doc/MusicBrainz_for_Android) over at the MusicBrainz website.

 ### Android Market

-This app is available on [Android Market](https://market.android.com/details?id=org.musicbrainz.mobile).
-It was first published on 1st August 2011.
+This app has been available on the [Google Play Store](https://market.android.com/details?id=org.musicbrainz.mobile) since 1st August 2011.

 ### Betas